 This often leads to emotionally abusive behaviors, such as gaslighting, manipulation, and infidelity, as they prioritize their own satisfaction over the well-being of their partners.

 Traits of the Male Narcissist – Lack of Empathy

 Their primary focus is on themselves and their own needs, often at the expense of those around them.

-This inability to empathize can manifest in various ways, such as dismissing someone’s concerns, invalidating their emotions, or offering unsolicited advice without considering the other person’s perspective.
+This inability to empathize manifests in various ways, such as dismissing someone’s concerns, invalidating their emotions, or offering unsolicited advice without considering the other person’s perspective.

-Male narcissists are often incapable of seeing things from another’s perspective, which can make it difficult for them to form deep, meaningful connections with others.
+Male narcissists are incapable of seeing things from the perspective of others, which makes it difficult for them to form deep, meaningful connections.

-They may struggle to comprehend why someone might be upset or hurt by their actions, focusing instead on how the situation affects them personally.
+They do not care if someone might be upset or hurt by their actions, focusing instead on how the situation affects them personally.

-This lack of empathy can lead to a pattern of one-sided relationships, where the narcissist demands constant attention and support but fails to reciprocate or provide emotional care for their partner.
+This lack of empathy leads to a pattern of one-sided relationships, where the narcissist demands constant attention and support but fails to reciprocate or provide emotional care for their partner.

 Traits of the Male Narcissist – Preoccupation with Fantasy